go-spatial/tegola-osm/README.md

 |------|----------|---------------|-----------------------------------|-------|
 | 14-20| osm       | buildings  | name, height, type      |

-# How long does it take to import the entire planent?
+# How long does it take to import the entire planet?
 If you run this import, please send in a PR to report your import machine specs and how long it takes.

 **@peldhose**: 11.30 hours on a Google cloud server with 8 vCPU, 30GB RAM and 1TB storage (400GB used)